vippsas/vipps-login-wordpress/readme.txt

 2. Registerering your redirect URI
 3. Activating Login with Vipps at the [Vipps Portal](https://portal.vipps.no)

+== Frequently Asked Questions ==
+= How do you customize the plugin? =
+You can add your own actions to be completed by using Vipps to continue by defining an 'action' and adding two action-hooks to handle success and error for the action.
+More information about this will be provided in the future.

+== Upgrade Notice ==
+This is the very first version of this plugin

 == Changelog ==
 v1.0.0 First release